onekin/AnnotateGPT/README.md

 # AnnotateGPT

-## References

-# END-USERS MANUAL
-* Purpose: AnnotateGPT is designed to streamline the academic peer-review process by pre-annotating manuscripts using AI-generated highlights.
-* Background: Addresses the increasing pressure on traditional peer-review systems due to the growing number of research submissions.

-AnnotateGPT is a chrome extension to allow conference and journal reviewers to review papers using annotations.
+AnnotateGPT is a Chrome extension designed to facilitate the peer review process for conference and journal submissions.
+Leveraging the capabilities of Large Language Models (LLMs), this tool enables reviewers to evaluate manuscripts through annotations directly within their browser.
+By offering a criterion-based approach, AnnotateGPT effectively addresses the challenges posed by the escalating volume of research submissions, alleviating the strain on traditional peer-review systems.

 Main features:
 * Ease to install.
 AnnotateGPT is just two-click away.
 If you have previously installed any browser extension, installing AnnotateGPT is a doddle!
 Last but not least, AnnotateGPT is being certified by Chrome, before being uploaded to its web store.
 So, no security leaks.
 * Color-coding highlighting.
 You define a  Review Model (e.g., originality, legibility and so on), each model’s attribute is mapped to a colour to be used during highlighting at review time,